Dearly Beloved — Excerpt

 GLENDARME

-To pilot paradise and claim all that she deserves.
+To pilot paradise and claim all she deserves.

 AUDALADE